Nordix/xcluster/doc/overlays.md

  2. Pre-build overlays that are particularly hard to build

-The `xcluster` binary release contains some cached overlays.

 Overlays are not cached automatically you must cache them;

 ```
 xc cache systemd etc
+xc cache --list
 xc cache --clear   # Clears the cache
 ```

+The `xcluster` binary release contains some cached overlays for Kubernetes setup that you usually should keep.